rackerlabs/genestack/docs/infrastructure-ovn-setup.md

 !!! note

+    To upload backups to Swift, edit
+    /opt/genestack/kustomize/ovn/ovn-backup/ovn-backup.config to set
-    To upload backups to a Ceph Swift API gateway, edit ovn-backup.config to set `SWIFT_UPLOAD' "true"`, edit the other related options appropriately (i.e., set the SWIFT_BASE_URL and CONTAINER) and put the username and secret key of the account to use in `swift-account.env` before running `kubectl apply` an indicated above.
+    `SWIFT_UPLOAD' "true"`, edit the other related options appropriately (i.e., set the KEYSTONE_URL and CONTAINER) and fill the username, password or API key, domain name, project ID, and domain ID of an user to use for backup (to get a scoped token suitable for uploading to Swift) in `swift-account.env` and then run:

+    kubectl apply -k /opt/genestack/kustomize/ovn/ovn-backup \
+    --prune -l app=ovn-backup \
+    --prune-allowlist=core/v1/Secret \
+    --prune-allowlist=core/v1/ConfigMap

+    If you need to change variables in the future, you can edit the relevant files and use `kubectl` with these prune options to avoid accumulating old ConfigMaps and Secrets from successive `kubectl apply` operations, but you can omit the pruning options if desired.